MuTsunTsai/fontfreeze/README.md

 Other projects that inspired FontFreeze include:

 - [OpenType Feature Freezer](https://github.com/twardoch/fonttools-opentype-feature-freezer),
-  for inspiring the name (I used a very different approach to freeze the features though).
+  for inspiring the name (I used additional approach to freeze the features though).
 - [FontDrop!](https://fontdrop.info/), for inspiring the user interface.
 - [Coding Fonts](https://github.com/CSS-Tricks/coding-fonts)
   (the original site no longer works,